 Online catalogue: http://www.bodleian.ox.ac.uk/johnson/search/catalogue

 The John Johnson Collection: an archive of printed ephemera (ProQuest).
+A major digital project of five sections of the Collection: Advertising, 19th century Entertainment, Crime, Popular Prints and Booktrade.
 Available to all in UK free of charge: http://johnjohnson.chadwyck.co.uk/geoLocSubscription.do

 JJ Coll LibGuides landing page (with links to guides): http://ox.libguides.com/jj